 Add-on Scholarship Descriptions

-Melissa Laney Clark received her MS in Environmental Science with a concentration in Applied Ecology in 1999 from the School for Public and Environmental Affairs (SPEA).
+Melissa Laney received her MS in Environmental Science with a concentration in Applied Ecology in 1999 from the School for Public and Environmental Affairs (SPEA).
 She currently works as an environmental consultant, heads the Indiana Clean Lakes lab, and is an instructor at SPEA.
 Mr. Edward L. Hutton honored her for her outstanding academic work and dedication to the environmental sciences by establishing a scholarship in her name.
-Melissa Laney Clark Scholarships are awarded for up to an additional $1,500 to Honors College students with an interest in the environment or pursuing a major within SPEA.
+Melissa Laney Scholarships are awarded for up to an additional $1,500 to Honors College students with an interest in the environment or pursuing a major within SPEA.

 2. Dr. Arvin T. Henderson Scholarship